Mona Foma: 2019: Relocation to Launceston

 In 2019, Mona Foma relocated to Launceston, where it continued to showcase a wide range of performances and visual art.
 This year’s festival included installations that engaged with public spaces and continued the festival’s reputation for innovative programming.

 2020: Language and cultural themes

 The 2020 festival examined themes around “music’s language barriers,” featuring artists from varied cultural backgrounds and languages, with a focus on performances that transcended traditional linguistic divides.
+The festival included a performance at Queen Victoria Museum & Art Gallery by Josh Foley (*performing as Xydep Xydahlia) and took place inside Foley's large scale immersive installation called Calculating Infinity which drew record crowds to the site.

 2021: Sidney Nolan retrospective

 The 2021 edition featured a retrospective on Australian artist Sidney Nolan, including his experimental spray-painted works, continuing the festival’s emphasis on visual arts and its showcasing of prominent Australian artists.

 2023: Feminist and Indie Headliners

 In 2023, Mona Foma’s lineup included feminist punk and indie artists such as Angel Olsen, Bikini Kill, and Peaches.
 This lineup highlighted the festival’s focus on diverse genres and artists.